OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 #### Set up meetings

 1. Create a new meeting request.
-In Outlook on the web, choose **More options** to expand the request and include all details.
+In Outlook on the web and new Outlook on Windows, choose **More options** to expand the request and include all details.
 Otherwise, you won't see the notifications in the next steps.
 1. Add a user as a required or optional attendee.
     > A notification appears at the top of the message that reads **Your appointment has 1 required and 0 optional attendees**. | Dismiss
 1. Add a distribution list as a required or optional attendee.